SAFe Core Values – definition

 Alignment

-• strategic and investment alignment with portfolio vision, portfolio backlog and the overall roadmap.
+• Strategic and investment alignment through portfolio vision, portfolio backlog, and the overall roadmap.

-• clears line with a real communication between them.
-From portfolio to the product and solution manager, from the product and solution manager to the product owners.
+• Clear lines of communication across different levels – from portfolio to product and solution managers, and from product and solution managers to product owners.

-• the use of the PI objectives and interaction goals in order to communicate expectations and commitments
+• Utilization of PI objectives and interaction goals for effective communication of expectations and commitments.

-SAFe remember the importance of 3 practices to build a real quality product : BDD (behavior-driven development), TDD (test driven development) [french] and agile testing.
+SAFe emphasizes three key practices for achieving quality: BDD (behavior-driven development), TDD (test driven development) [French], and agile testing.

 Transparency

-• the portfolio kanban and backlog, program backlogs, the use of PI objectives
+• Portfolio kanban and backlog, program backlogs, and the use of PI objectives.

 Be the first to comment